chetmurthy/bs4j/README.md

 (a)-(d) are just not useful, and (e) should be dealt with as a transfer-encoding issue.
 It shouldn't even *appear* in the spec.

+  a. maybe allowing ONE of these, before any data in the entire
+     stream, would be useful.
+And the only one that is useful is "%YAML version", because nothing else is really sensible.
+The version directive can be used by a processor to decide if it supports this version of YAML.
+Anything else?
+Maybe it makes sense to ignore it, maybe it doesn't.
+So the right thing to do is to forbid other kinds of directives.

+  b. type-tags: JSON has types and schema.
+Reuse them.

+  c. anchors: this is supposed to be a data-description language.
+	 Flat data doesn't have pointer-structure.
+Ditch these.

+  d. structured (non-scalar) keys in dicts: this is nuts.
+So is NULL
+	keys in dicts.  ditch them.

+  e. multiple transfer-encodings (UTF8, UTF16LE, BE, UTF32, etc):
+     should be dealt with as a transfer-encoding issue.
+It shouldn't even *appear* in the spec.

 (4) Block Style Scalars